code-kern-ai/refinery/README.md

 ### Service and hosting questions
 <details>
     <summary><b>Are there options for an enterprise on-prem solution?</b></summary>
-    If you're interested in running the multi-user version on your premises, please [reach out to us](https://www.kern.ai/contact).
+    If you're interested in running the multi-user version on your premises, please <a href="https://www.kern.ai/contact">reach out to us</a>.
 We can help you to set up the deployment and prepare your project(s) e.g. with workshops.
 </details>

 <details>
     <summary><b>I don't want to label myself.
 What are my options?</b></summary>
-    Do you want to outsource your labeling, and let your engineers use _refinery_ as a mission control for your training data?
-[Reach out to us](https://www.kern.ai/contact), so we can discuss how we can help you with your use case.
+    Do you want to outsource your labeling, and let your engineers use _refinery_ as a mission control for your training data? <a href="https://www.kern.ai/contact">Reach out to us</a>, so we can discuss how we can help you with your use case.
 </details>

 <details>